Ebazhanov/linkedin-skill-assessments-quizzes/c-(programming-language)/c-quiz.md

 - [x] parameter names
 - [ ] number of parameters

 #### Q15.
 C treats all devices, such as the display and the keyboard, as files.
-Which files opens automatically when a program executes?
+Which file opens automatically when a program executes?

 - [x] stdout
 - [ ] stdio.h